Meithal/ccson/README.md

 ## Reentrant
 You can produce a json document over the course of several days and be able to probe it and store it as it is being produced, without errors.

-This makes it easy to work with a sliding window in a limited memory environment.
+That makes it easy to work with a sliding window in a limited memory environment.

 Every stored token is guaranteed to be complete and can be concatenated